aLosada7/phone-catalog/README.md

 ### REST API: CRUD

 As you already know, I am not an expert in Node.
 What's why i have created Nx with the express preset.
 Apart from that I have created a basic CRUD which handles phone entities.
 I understand this part would need some refactoring in a future.
+I would use a .env file for setting the _HOST_ & _PORT_ but that's an extra step I would like to avoid for this small project, so you have to use port 3333.

 ### React